-SciShops is a EU-funded Horizon 2020 project that will expand the Science Shops ecosystem in Europe.
+SciShops is a EU-funded Horizon 2020 project that is developing new Science Shops across Europe.
 VA (Public & Science) is one of 18 European partners in this three-year project, running September 2017 – February 2020.
 Science Shops are a model of community-based research that facilitates research and knowledge transfer with and for society.

 Ten new Science Shops across Europe are being established.
 The project has also developed guidelines, best practices and training to help organisations wishing to set up Science Shops as well as a networking and knowledge sharing platform and twinning scheme.

 The work that VA has been involved in has included developing a set of case studies of existing Science Shops, assembling a collection of RRI Tools for Science Shops, and conducting a worldwide survey on awareness and experience of community-based participatory research.
 VA is also involved in the project’s communication activities and manages the project’s newsletter.

 - SYNYO GmbH, Austria, (Project Coordinator)